-SBA 504 Refinance Guidelines
+SBA 504 Loan Refinance Program Guidelines

-The latest guidelines from lenders for the refi program are below, but please note if you currently have a 504 loan and you are looking to refinance your first mortgage AND you have a multi-purpose property you may be eligible to refinance the first into a very low 25 year fixed rate and you may be able to take some cash out.
+The latest guidelines from lenders for the loan refi program are below, but please note if you currently have a 504 loan and you are looking to refinance your first mortgage AND you have a multi-purpose property you may be eligible to refinance the first into a very low 25 year fixed rate and you may be able to take some cash out.
 Please contact us at 1-800-414-5285 for details.

 - Single purpose or special use properties such as hotels, assisted living, etc are eligible up to 90% LTV even though they would typically require more equity to be eligible for a 504.
 Other properties such as golf courses or bowling centers may also qualify for 90%.